Canada PR visa from India

 Can Indians become Permanent Residents of Canada?

-Yes, Indians can become permanent residents of Canada and are eligible to apply for a Canada PR Visa from India if they meet the eligibility criteria.
+Yes, Indians can become permanent residents of Canada upon meeting the eligibility criteria.
 Canada PR (Permanent Residency) is a legal status granted to immigrants, allowing them to live, work, and study anywhere in Canada.
 PR status is different from Canadian citizenship, but it offers many similar rights and privileges, with certain exceptions like voting rights and holding high-level security jobs.

-*Check your eligibility to become a Permanent Resident of Canada with the Y-Axis CRS Points Calculator, instantly for FREE.
+*Check your eligibility to become a Permanent Resident of Canada with the Y-Axis CRS (Comprehensive Ranking System) Points Calculator, instantly for FREE.

 Canadian Permanent Resident Vs. Canada Citizenship